 Click here to see the current weather at the garden, as reported by its weather station.

-The Climate Change Monitoring Garden at Wellesley College is one of the first pilot sites in the United States.
+The Floral Report Card garden at Wellesley College is one of the first pilot sites in the United States.
 An initiative of the Chicago Botanic Garden, this garden is designed to provide a positive and active context for understanding climate change and its impacts.
 It is a 16' x 16' bed planted with identical clones of seven different plant species, each represented by specimens from four different climate zones.
 Observations of leaf-out, bud burst and other life-cycle events are collected and compared with past years and data from the other monitoring gardens.
-Currently, there are 12 garden locations (Wellesley, Washington DC, North Carolina, Iowa, four in Chicago, and four in Seattle).
+Currently, there are 5 garden locations (Wellesley, Washington DC, North Carolina, Chicago, and Seattle).
+Learn more about the Floral Report Card.

 Plant species being monitored:

 Aster novae-angliae, New England aster, blooms August- September